Chief-Rishab/Vendor-Management/README.md

 ## _Food Ordering App Using MERN Stack_

-SmartVMC is a food-ordering app made by students of Birla Institute of Technology and Science-Pilani, Hyderabad Campus.
+SmartVMC is a food-ordering app made by students of Birla Institute of Technology and Science-Pilani, Hyderabad Campus, for our Software Engineering Course Project

 Contributors

 - Garvit Kashyap (Scrum Master an Developer)